ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 results in reduced throughput.
 The jitter from variation over short timescales might not be distinguishable similar from other effects.

-Congetsion control proposals SHOULD be evaluated to ensure their operation is robust when there is a significant change in the minimum delay.
+Congestion control proposals SHOULD be evaluated to ensure their operation is robust when there is a significant change in the minimum delay.

 ## Internet of Things